-We will handle confidential information lawfully and with care, while maintaining confidentiality.
-Suppliers should make sure they hold and process confidential information belonging or pertaining to NWG in accordance with all relevant laws and should take action to prevent its improper use or release.
+Some of the information we deal with has to be treated confidentially.
+We will always handle confidential information about NWG's business lawfully and with care, while maintaining confidentiality.
+Suppliers should ensure that they hold and process confidential information belonging or pertaining to NWG in accordance with all relevant laws and should take action to prevent its improper use or release.